 HOW CAN WE AS PAID MARKETERS PREPARE AS OUR U.S. AUDIENCE BECOMES MORE COMFORTABLE WITH VOICE?

 As technology evolves, so does our media landscape, so it is important for those of us working in the media industry to incorporate emerging mediums into our media mix—when it makes sense, of course!
-As stated in Wall Street Journal article, Pandora has begun to sell ad options for in-stream ads on Amazon Echo and Google Home smart speakers.
+As stated in a Wall Street Journal article, Pandora has begun to sell ad options for in-stream ads on Amazon Echo and Google Home smart speakers.
 Pandora is a good example of where media professionals can start with smart speakers and integrate them into their media mix.

 CONCLUSION